phuctm97/bardwow/README.md

 - Discover best Bard prompts from the community (soon)

-- Create & save your Bard prompts
+- Create & save your Bard prompts (soon)

 ## How To Use